The North American Breeding Bird Survey-BBS

 We welcome comments on the home page.
 We intend to improve it as new methods for summary of survey data are developed, and in response to user feedback.
 We caution that, as always in data analyses, the possibility exists for errors in the analyses and summaries.

 Any analysis of BBS data must first acknowledge the large number of observers who conduct the counts.
 These counts are a lot of effort, and require a great deal of skill.
 We greatly appreciate their efforts.
 Of course, Chan Robbins, the originator of the survey, is still the primary source of energy and inspiration for analyses and interpretation of this challenging data set.
-A variety of data managers and coordinators, including Chan Robbins, Ted Van Velzen, Danny Bystrak, Sam Droege, Bruce Peterjohn, Keith Pardieck, and David Ziolkowski (on the US side), and Tony Erskine, Marie-Anne Hudson, Connie Downes, and Bev McBride (on the Canadian side) have contributed to the program.
-We especially thank the many editors and data managers and other BBS staff who have contributed to the analysis for making the data and their expertise available to us.
-Daniel Niven reviewed the website.
+A variety of data managers and coordinators, including Chan Robbins, Ted Van Velzen, Danny Bystrak, Sam Droege, Bruce Peterjohn, and Keith Pardieck (on the US side), and Tony Erskine, Connie Downes, and Bev McBride (on the Canadian side) have contributed to the program.
+We especially thank Jeff Hostetler and other BBS staff (past and present) for making the data available to us.

 BRD Data Liability Disclaimer

-Although these data have been processed successfully on a computer system at the United States Geological Survey (USGS), no warranty expressed or implied is made regarding the accuracy or utility of the data on any other system or for general or scientific purposes, nor shall the act of distribution constitute any such warranty.
+Although these data have been processed successfully on a computer system at the United States Geological Survey Biological Resource Division, no warranty expressed or implied is made regarding the accuracy or utility of the data on any other system or for general or scientific purposes, nor shall the act of distribution constitute any such warranty.
 This disclaimer applies both to individual use of the data and aggregate use with other data.
-It is strongly recommended that these data are directly acquired from a USGS source, and not indirectly through other sources which may have changed the data in some way.
+It is strongly recommended that these data are directly acquired from a Biological Resource Division server, and not indirectly through other sources which may have changed the data in some way.
 It is also strongly recommended that careful attention be paid to the contents of the metadata file associated with these data.
-The USGS shall not be held liable for improper or incorrect use of the data described and/or contained herein.
+The Biological Resource Division shall not be held liable for improper or incorrect use of the data described and/or contained herein.

 So, these data are provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.
 Also, use of trade names or commercial products in this home page is solely for the purpose of providing specific information, and does not imply recommendation or endorsement by the U.S. Government.